tigju/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Time Complexity:

-The time complexity of this algorithm is logarithmic becase at each checking (iteration) we divide array in half, even if there is a loop of O(n), meaning that it depends on what number is n, since we dividing n/2 each iteration, the time complexity is O(n log(n))
+The time complexity of this algorithm is logarithmic becase at each checking (iteration) we divide array in half, even if there is a loop of O(n), meaning that it depends on what number is n, since we dividing n/2 each iteration, the time complexity is O(log(n))

 Code Example: